What accommodation is there at the University of Lincoln?

 I live close to Lincoln, can I still apply?

 Yes.
-You can apply for accommodation no matter the distance of your home address.
-Accommodation is guaranteed for all first-year students, and you can live with us throughout all years of study.
+You can apply for accommodation no matter the distance of your home address – you can live with us throughout all years of study.

 When will I find out what room I have been allocated?

-Room allocations will begin in the Summer.
+Room allocations will be sent out in a phased approach around Results Day.
 Offers may be sent out by residence or block, so please do not worry if you hear that someone has been sent their room information before you.

 Stay up to date by following the University of Lincoln and Accommodation Services on social media.